-Cleaning and Sterilizing Your Breast Pump And Accessories
+Cleaning and Sanitizing Your Breast Pump and Accessories

-Regularly washing your breast pump is essential for a healthy and safe pumping experience.
+Regularly and thoroughly cleaning your breast pump is essential for a healthy and safe pumping experience.
 Here are our guidelines.

 Regularly washing and sanitizing your breast pump is essential for a healthy and safe pumping experience for mom and baby.
 Here are our guidelines on how to properly clean your breast pump.